HL7/US-Core-STU3/pages/_includes/us-core-observationresults-intro.md

 **Profile specific implementation guidance:**

 * Additional codes that translate or map to the Observation code or category codes are allowed.
 For example:
-   -  providing both a local system codes and a LOINC code that it map to
+   -  providing both a local code and LOINC code
-   -  providing a more specific category codes such as "chemistry', [SNOMED CT] concepts, or system specific codes in addition to the "laboratory" category code.
+   -  providing a more specific category codes such as 'chemistry', [SNOMED CT] concept, or system specific codes in addition to the 'laboratory' category code.
-* If there is no result then you have to supply a reason unless Observation is being used to group other results then there is no value.
-Instead, it includes composite values or references to other Observations
+* An Observation without a value must include an absent reason or group other results.
+When it groups results, the composite values or references to other Observations will be populated.
 * See the [General Guidance Section] for further guidance on using UCUM

 #### Examples